 Classic Pot Roast

-This Pot Roast Recipe is super simple to make and requires less than 20 minutes of hands on prep.
-You can cook the pot roast in the oven, in a slow cooker or instant pot until its fall apart tender and served with a rich sauce.
-This Paleo Pot Roast is also Grain Free, Gluten Free, Dairy Free, Whole30 and Specific Carbohydrate Diet Legal
+This Pot Roast recipe is super simple to make and requires less than 20 minutes of hands on prep.
+You can cook the pot roast in the oven, in a slow cooker or instant pot until its fall apart tender and served with a rich and flavorful sauce.

 - Melt in your mouth meat that falls apart with the touch of a fork.
-If you are a fan of incredibly tender meat than this is the recipe for you.
+If you are a fan of incredibly tender meat than this is the perfect pot roast recipe for you.

-- It’s a family friendly dish that everyone from kids (including my toddler) to adults, and even fancy guests you might want to impress will enjoy love.
+- It will quickly become a family favorite dish that everyone from kids (including my toddler) to adults, and even fancy guests you might want to impress will love.

-- This is one of those recipes that makes it seem like you have been slaving over the stove all day, when really it requires less than 20 minutes of hands on prep, than sit back and let the oven do all of the work.
+- This is one of those recipes that makes it seem like you have been slaving over the stove all day, when really it requires less than 20 minutes of hands on prep, then sit back and let the oven do all of the work.
 If you are looking for an easy pot roast recipe then look no further.

-- The sauce is so good you will want to drink it with a spoon (no judgement here if you do!)
+- The flavorful gravy is so good you will want to drink it with a spoon (no judgement here if you do!)

 - These are leftovers you will be excited about eating.

-- This Paleo Pot Roast is also Grain Free, Gluten Free, Dairy Free, Specific Carbohydrate Diet Legal and can easily be modified to become Whole30 and Keto!
+- This delicious Pot Roast is also Grain Free, Gluten Free, Dairy Free, Specific Carbohydrate Diet Legal and can easily be modified to become Whole30 and Keto!

-When choosing a cut of beef for pot roast you want to choose one with a good amount of fat and connective tissue which breaks down during cooking results in melt in your mouth tender meat.
+When choosing the right cut of meat for pot roast you want to choose one with a good amount of fat and tough connective tissues which break down during cooking results in melt in your mouth tender meat.
 I personally prefer Chuck Roast (or round roast which is a similar cut of beef), but Brisket or Rump Roast are also cuts of meat that work well.

 I kept things simple with onions, celery and carrots in this pot roast recipe, but a lot of people add in potatoes (yellow or golden) as well.
 I recommend sticking to root vegetables such as parsnips, turnips or rutabaga which can all withstand the long cooking time and won’t turn into complete mush.
 If you would like to add other vegetables, I would suggest adding them further into the cooking process.
 Mushrooms can be added in with 1 hour of cook time remaining while green beans should be stirred in when there is only 30 minutes left.